uijin/arduino-practice/Pixel_Campfire/README.md

 - 16x16 LED Matrix using WS2812B LEDs (256 LEDs total)
 - 5V power supply (capable of providing enough current for all LEDs at full brightness)
 - Connecting wires
+- Momentary push button (for palette switching)

 ## Wiring

 - Connect the LED data input to pin 6 on the Arduino Pro Micro
 - Connect power (5V) and ground to the LED matrix power inputs
+- Connect the push button between pin 9 and GND
 - Ensure proper current capacity for the power supply (each LED can draw up to 60mA at full brightness)

 ## Features